nodejs/security-wg/processes/security_release_process.md

 * Create a PR to update the Node.js version in the official docker images.
   * Checkout the docker-node repo
-  * Run the update.sh script to update versions
+  * Run the update.sh using the `-s` option so that ONLY the Node.js versions are updated.
-  * Update the changed files to **remove** all changes EXCEPT those which update the Node.js versions.
 At the request from docker (and because it is good practice) we limit the changes to those necessary in security updates
   * Open a PR and get volunteer lined up earlier to approve